ml6team/techdays-agntcy-tutorial/README.md

 # TechDays 2025 AGNTCY Workshop: Multi-Agent System Integration

-## 🎯 Workshop Context
+## 🎯 Workshop Overview

-In this TechDays tutorial, you'll learn to use the **AGNTCY framework** - a powerful multi-agent system development platform.
-AGNTCY enables you to build sophisticated agent ecosystems where multiple AI agents collaborate to solve complex problems.
+Welcome to the **CoffeeAGNTCY Workshop**!
+In this TechDays tutorial, you'll learn to use the **AGNTCY framework** - a powerful multi-agent system development platform that enables you to build sophisticated agent ecosystems where multiple AI agents collaborate to solve complex problems.

+**What You'll Build**: A multi-agent coffee trading system that answers questions about coffee supplies, manages inventory across multiple farms, and processes orders intelligently.
+The system demonstrates how agents work together using **MCP (Model Context Protocol) servers** to access external data sources like weather information.

 Learn more about AGNTCY at [https://docs.agntcy.org/](https://docs.agntcy.org/).

-**Workshop Goal**: You'll set up a multi-agent framework that answers questions about coffee supplies, manages inventory across multiple farms, and processes orders intelligently.
-The system demonstrates how agents can work together using **MCP (Model Context Protocol) servers** to access external data sources like weather information.

-## 🎯 Learning Objectives
+## 📋 Learning Objectives

 ### Main Objectives
 By the end of this workshop, you will: